Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 Pregnancy and childbirth in dogs.
 Whelping.

-maternity kit :
+Maternity kit :

-- old duvet covers or large disposable diapers (60 * 90), on which the bitch will whelp (disposable diapers are preferable - less washing, and more cleanliness);
+– old duvet covers or large disposable diapers (60*90), on which the bitch will whelp (disposable diapers are preferable - less washing and more cleanliness);

-- a pen, notebook, scales and thick woolen threads or ribbons (it is better to use floss, because the bitch licks and removes woolen threads);
+– a pen, notebook, scales and thick woolen threads or ribbons (it is better to use floss, because the bitch simply licks and removes woolen threads);

-- a bowl for afterbirth;
+– bowl for afterbirth;

 – a bar of milk chocolate;

-As well aspuppy resuscitation kit :
+And alsopuppy resuscitation kit :

 – cordiamine to stimulate cardiac activity (a drop on the tongue of a newborn);